f3d-app/f3d/doc/user/07-COMMANDS.md

 An index domain can be used through both `cycle` and `increase`/`decrease` commands.
 For `increase`/`decrease`, it behaves like a range domain [0, max] with an increment of 1.
-For `cycle`, it behave like an enum domain containing all possible values between o and max.
+For `cycle`, it behave like an enum domain containing all possible values between 0 and max.

 ## Command Script (`--command-script`)